East Glisan Pizza Lounge

 Husband and wife duo Chris Flanagan and Maya Setton are the masterminds behind these ingredients-forward pies.

-Visiting for our first time this past spring I have to say it was love at first bite.
+Visiting for our first time this past spring I’ve to say it was love at first bite.
 My goodness.
 In a town known for its pizza these pies hit different.

 And it isn’t just me saying so.
 Grana took home the 15th ranked pizza in the world at the Las Vegas International Pizza Challenge.